Dionysia: Dramatic performances

 Impressive tragic output continued without pause through the first three quarters of the fourth century BC, and some scholars consider this time a continuation of the classical period.
 Though much of the work of this period is either lost or forgotten, it is considered to owe a great debt to the playwright Euripides.
 His plays, along with other fifth-century BC writers, were often re-staged during this period.
 At least one revival was presented each year at City Dionysia.
 It has been suggested that audiences may have preferred to see well-known plays re-staged, rather than financially support new plays of questionable quality; or alternately, that revivals represented a nostalgia for the glory of Athens from before the devastation of the Peloponnesian War.
 Nevertheless, plays continued to be written and performed until the 2nd century BC, when new works of both comedy and tragedy seem to have been eliminated.
 After that point drama continued to be produced, but prizes were awarded to wealthy producers and famous actors rather than the long-dead playwrights whose work was being performed.

 Another procession and celebration was held on the final day, when the judges chose the winners of the tragedy and comedy performances.
 The winning playwrights were awarded a wreath of ivy.

 Known winners of the City Dionysia

+Most of our knowledge of the winners of the City Dionysia and the Lenaea festival comes from a series of damaged inscriptions referred to as the Fasti (IG II2 2318), the Didascaliae (IG II2 2319-24) and the Victors Lists (IG II2 2325).